AI-Bianchi/Calculator/README.md

 Front with ReactJS, Back with NodeJS

-First you sould to install into Client/ Server/ directory
+First you should to install into Client/ Server/ directory

 	npm install